hlcfan/whichkey/README.md

 ## Inspiration

-This project is inspired by <mcreference link="https://github.com/folke/which-key.nvim" index="0">which-key.nvim</mcreference>, bringing similar key binding functionality to the macOS desktop environment.
+This project is inspired by [which-key.nvim](https://github.com/folke/which-key.nvim), bringing similar key binding functionality to the macOS desktop environment.